SHADOW MINISTER FOR POLICE AND CORRECTIVE SERVICES

 With a young family, Dale understands the cost of living pressures facing families, especially those with single incomes.
 He would also like to see greater housing affordability and greater security for pensioners and retirees.

-Dale is strongly focussed on delivering for North Queensland.
+Dale Last is strongly focused on delivering for North Queensland.
 Together with his LNP colleagues, Dale is committed to growing the economy across all sectors; revitalising front line services; helping small business; increasing investment in roads and infrastructure in the north; and jobs, jobs, jobs.